What is a Production Worker Helper?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Production Worker Helpers:

 - Microsoft Excel

 - Microsoft Outlook

 - Data entry software

 - Adobe Systems Adobe Acrobat

 - Enterprise resource planning ERP software

-Those interested in being a Production Worker Helper may also be interested in:
+Those thinking about becoming a Production Worker Helper might also be interested in the following careers: